avramovic/breadly/readme.md

 * file uploads from your app to your server or S3 storage
 * image uploads with automatic resizing
 * file upload limits by file size and/or image dimensions
+* modules system to endlessly extend possibilities
 * ...and a lot more!

 ## Server requirements

-Since it is based on Laravel, it has pretty much the same [requirements](https://laravel.com/docs/5.5/installation#server-requirements):
+Since it is based on Laravel, it has pretty much the same [requirements](https://laravel.com/docs/7.x/installation#server-requirements):

-* PHP >= 7.1.0
+* PHP >= 7.2.0
+* BCMath PHP Extension
+* Ctype PHP Extension
+* Fileinfo PHP extension
+* JSON PHP Extension
+* Mbstring PHP Extension
 * OpenSSL PHP Extension
 * PDO PHP Extension
-* Mbstring PHP Extension
 * Tokenizer PHP Extension
 * XML PHP Extension